Farm and Rural Water Testing

 01

-Will this water damage my crops or soil?
+Will this water damage my crops, block my emitters, or salt my soil?

 02